erikbfeeley/angular-dragdrop/docs/index.md

 The channel that the drop site accepts.
 The dragged element should have the same channel as this drop site for it to be droppable at this location.
 It is possible to provide comma separated list of channels.

-**NOTE**: Also special value of `drag-channel` attribute is available to accept dragged element with any channel value — *
+**NOTE**: Also special value of `drop-channel` attribute is available to accept dragged element with any channel value — *